dadoonet/elasticsearch-beyonder/README.md

 * `_pipeline` dir has been deprecated by `_pipelines` dir.
 * `force` parameter is not applied anymore to pipelines.
 So pipelines are always updated.
+* `force` parameter is not applied anymore to templates, component templates and index templates.
+So they are always updated.

 Getting Started
 ===============